arcus-azure/arcus.eventgrid/docs/features/create-custom-events.md

 We allow you to create custom events next to the [official Azure SDK event schemas](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.eventgrid.models?view=azure-dotnet).

 The official SDK provides a parent class called `EventGridEvent` which provides the data as an ordinary .NET `object`.
-We provide another parent (which is the child of the official `EventGridEvent`) that provides your data as an typed instance instead.
+We provide a variation of the official `EventGridEvent` which provides your data as an typed instance instead.

 This makes sure that your new custom events are both type-safe and are supported by any offical functions that uses the official `EventGridEvent`.